Moonai - stars

 Moonai - arrow down

 The sounds used in Moonai workshops employ a neuroscientific concept known as "brainwave synchronization" or "brainwave entrainment."
 In short, this process involves different stimuli, such as sounds and visuals, influencing your brainwaves to modify mood, pain perception, or enhance cognitive function.
 Each frequency has a unique effect on brainwaves.
+We use other sound parameters to influence physiological and psychological response such as beats per minute (BPM) or the presence or absence of certain music elements.

 When do people use Moonai?